 The biggest improvement you can make to your quality of life is stepping away from the behavior that negatively affects it: smoking.
 Within a day of quitting smoking, your body will immediately begin to recover from the negative effects that have been accumulated.
 Although smoking is widely considered one of the hardest habits to kick, it is undeniable that by quitting smoking, you are actively extending your lifespan.
 For tips on quitting smoking, here’s a quick how-to.

 We hope that these 4 tips to improve your quality of life have been helpful.
 If you’re looking to take control of your health, don’t wait.
-If you or a loved one suffers from COPD or another lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 today to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from COPD or another lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 today to find out if you qualify for cellular therapy.

 Looking to change your life?
 We want to hear from you.
 Share your thoughts and comments on 4 Tips to Improve Your Quality of Life below.